techidock/open-source/channel_area/README.md

 Each dimension field lets you choose units in metres, centimetres or millimetres.
 All channel data is stored internally in millimetres so switching units only changes the way values are displayed.
 Areas are reported in the selected units squared.
 The **New Channel** button opens a dialog containing all the options for creating a shape and adjusting its dimensions.
-An additional **Water Height** box sits beneath the canvas where you can specify how full the channel is, from 0 up to the maximum height of the selected shape.
+A **Water Height** input on the **Channel Properties** tab lets you specify how full the channel is, from 0 up to the maximum height of the selected shape.
 The height inputs show the current units next to the edit boxes.
 The shape is coloured grey above the water line and blue below it.
-Both the overall shape area and the water-filled area are displayed beneath the canvas.
-A **Silt Height** box lets you define how much sediment fills the bottom of the channel; this region is shown in brown and its area is also reported.
+The **Channel Properties** tab lists the overall shape area, the water-filled area and the silt area.
+A **Silt Height** box on the same tab defines how much sediment fills the bottom of the channel; this region is shown in brown.

 ## Requirements